Java Regular Expressions Cheat Sheet (Regex Java)

 A matcher is the engine that performs Java pattern matching operations on a character sequence by interpreting a Pattern.
 Below is the list of the most frequently used methods in the Matcher class API used for Java pattern matching:

-By compiling a pattern, obtaining a matcher for it, you can match many texts for the pattern efficiently.
+By compiling a pattern and obtaining a matcher for it, you can match many texts for the pattern efficiently.
 So if you expect to process lots of texts, compile a matcher, cache it and use it repeatedly.

 Java Regex Syntax